Deutsch: Wartung / Español: Mantenimiento / Português: Manutenção / Français: Maintenance / Italiano: Manutenzione

 Description

 In quality management, maintenance plays a pivotal role in sustaining the operational effectiveness and longevity of assets while ensuring compliance with quality standards and regulations.
 It involves a systematic approach to planning, executing, and monitoring maintenance activities, which can include preventive, predictive, and corrective maintenance.
-The primary goal is to minimize downtime, reduce operational costs, and maintain the quality of outputs.
+The primary goal is to minimize Downtime, reduce operational costs, and maintain the quality of outputs.

 Preventive maintenance, performed regularly based on a predetermined schedule, aims to prevent equipment failures before they occur.
 Predictive maintenance, on the other hand, relies on data and monitoring tools to predict equipment failures before they happen, allowing for timely interventions.
 Corrective maintenance is the repair or replacement of parts in response to equipment failures.